This post is not going to tell you that your:

 One of the most troublesome algorithm updates happened back in 2020… Let me fill you in on what happened.

 After seeing massive drops in clicks and impressions, many Pinterest marketers contacted the Pinterest Help desk looking for answers.

-Many bloggers received emails condemning the amount of repins shown on the accounts in question.
+Then, a common theme started popping up in their responses… Many bloggers received emails condemning the amount of repins shown on the accounts in question.

 Here’s an example: